Skip to main content

 The Late Musa Juma: How much lingala did he speak?

 All these instances are indicative of a person who knew a bit of Lingala, at the very least, enough to compose a sensible sentence.
-Or maybe, he knew more than that, we couldn't prove or disprove it.
-If he knew more than functional Lingala then we can safely assume that he steered clear from singing or composing entire songs in the language for reasons only known to him.
-Artistes who learnt their craft under Musa Juma and later charted their own paths like John Junior, Madanji Perimeter and Igwe Bandasson use the Lingala language a lot more predominantly than Musa Juma did.
-Even though it can be proven that Musa Juma knew some Lingala, he chose to sing in a his mother tongue, perhaps opting to remain authentic to his Luo identity.
-And there's nothing wrong with that.
-May his soul rest in peace.
+Or maybe, he knew more than that, it is difficult to prove or disprove it.
+If he knew more than functional Lingala then we can safely assume that he steered clear from singing or composing entire songs, stanzas or verses in the language for reasons only known to himself.
+It is important to note that artistes who learnt their craft under Musa Juma's tutelage and later charted their own paths like John Junior, Madanji Perimeter and Igwe Bandasson use the Lingala language a lot more predominantly than Musa Juma did.
+Even though it can be proven that Musa Juma knew some Lingala, he chose to sing in his mother tongue, perhaps opting to remain authentic to his Luo identity.
+And there's nothing wrong with that, is there?
+May his soul continue resting in peace.

 Comments